 Trains lower level officers in proper work procedures, code interpretation and enforcement; provides assistance when a technical interpretation is needed in the field; reviews daily field reports submitted by lower level personnel for accuracy, completeness and conformance to section requirements.

 Attends unit meetings and briefings; directs the operation of the section in the absence and upon the request of the unit chief.

 Operates a city owned vehicle in the performance of assigned tasks.

 Working knowledge of: local environmental standards and health department requirements and regulations; legal procedures related to execution of regulatory codes and ordinances; layout of the city.

 Some knowledge of: effective training and supervisory techniques.

 Ability to: supervise and review the work of others; communicate effectively both orally and in writing and prepare reports; interpret and enforce departmental policies and regulations tactfully and impartially; establish and maintain effective working relationships with employees, governmental officials and the general public.

-Graduation from an accredited high school supplemented by (two) 2 years of college course work and three (3) years in public contact experience, including one (1) year of experience in the enforcement of standards and codes; preference will be given to individuals with six (6) months in supervisory training; or an equivalent combination of training and experience.
+Graduation from an accredited high school supplemented by (two) 2 years of college course work and three (3) years in public contact experience, including one (1) year of experience in the enforcement of standards and codes; preference will be given to individuals with six (6) months in supervisory training.

 NECESSARY SPECIAL REQUIREMENT: Completion of a prescribed course of law enforcement training prior to employment in this class.